agizes/GettingandCleaningData/CodeBook.md

 - test/y_test.txt: test labels

 Files in the "train" and "test" subfolders contain the same type of information structure: (xxx corresponds to train or test)
-- `xxx/subject_train.txt`: Each row refers to each person who performed the activity for each window sample.
+- xxx/subject_train.txt: Each row refers to each person who performed the activity for each window sample.
-- `xxx/Inertial Signals/total_acc_x_train.txt`: The acceleration signal from the smartphone accelerometer X axis in standard  gravity units 'g'.
+- xxx/Inertial Signals/total_acc_x_train.txt: The acceleration signal from the smartphone accelerometer X axis in standard  gravity units "g".
 Each row shows a `128` element vector.
 The same description applies for the `total_acc_x_train.txt` and for the `total_acc_z_train.txt` files for the Y and Z axis.
-- `xxx/Inertial Signals/body_acc_x_train.txt`: The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+- xxx/Inertial Signals/body_acc_x_train.txt: The body acceleration signal obtained by subtracting the gravity from the total acceleration.
-- `xxx/Inertial Signals/body_gyro_x_train.txt`: The angular velocity vector measured by the gyroscope for each window sample.
+- xxx/Inertial Signals/body_gyro_x_train.txt: The angular velocity vector measured by the gyroscope for each window sample.
 These values are expressed in `radians-per-second`.

 ## Data Manipulation details